 There are a lot of good support groups, advocacy organizations, blogs, social media, and news sources online to help you cope with diabetes.
 The diabetes online community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge to anyone touched by diabetes.
 This handout from the American Association of Diabetes Educators describes and lists many of these online sources.

 Many in-person diabetes support group meetings are hosted by hospitals.
 Call your local hospital or use this directory from the Defeat Diabetes Foundation to find an in-person support group meeting near you.

-Diabetic Supplies: Information about financial assistance with diabetes supplies and related health care items and services can be found at the Partnership for Prescription Assistance.
+Diabetic Supplies: Information about financial assistance with diabetes supplies and related health care items and services can be found at the Diabetes Programs and Supplies (Partnership for Prescription Assistance).

 Free and Reduced Cost Clinics: Use this directory to search over 300 free and reduced cost clinics across North Carolina by location, hours of operation, insurance accepted (private, Medicaid, uninsured etc.) and type of service provided.

 Do you have a health related question?
 You are welcome to use the Health Sciences Library’s Ask a Librarian service.

 Our librarians are happy to help you with questions such as “How is diabetes diagnosed?” or “What is heart disease?”.
 We can not answer questions about an individual’s medical case or care.
 Please contact your doctor for specific medical advice.